Temperature of Love

 Temperature of Love (Korean: 사랑의 온도) is a 2017 South Korean television series written by Ha Myung-hee and starring Seo Hyun-jin, Yang Se-jong, Kim Jae-wook and Jo Bo-ah.
 It is based on the screenwriter's own novel titled Good Soup Never Picks up the Phone, released in 2014.
-It aired from September 18 to November 21, 2017, on SBS TV's Mondays and Tuesdays at 22:00 (KST) time slot for 40 episodes.
+It aired on SBS TV from September 18 to November 21, 2017, every Monday and Tuesday at 22:00 (KST) for 40 episodes.

 Synopsis

 The story of two people who first meet online and soon develop a relationship when they meet in person, but then get separated after choosing different paths for their careers.